-The Lung ART trial was designed to demonstrate whether there was any benefit to the routine use of modern mediastinal postoperative radiotherapy in patients with non–small cell lung cancer (NSCLC) following complete resection and (neo)adjuvant chemotherapy.
+The Lung ART trial was designed to demonstrate whether there is any benefit to the routine use of modern mediastinal postoperative radiotherapy in patients with non–small cell lung cancer (NSCLC) stage IIIA N2 (ie, patients with mediastinal nodal involvement) following complete resection and neo adjuvant or adjuvant chemotherapy.
 No difference in disease-free survival was observed between patients who received postoperative radiotherapy and those who did not in this large randomized phase III trial.
-These results were reported at a Presidential Symposium during the ESMO Virtual Congress 2020 (Abstract LBA3_PR).
+These results were reported at a Presidential Symposium during the European Society for Medical Oncology (ESMO) Virtual Congress 2020.1

 Cécile Le Pechoux, MD

 Lung ART was designed as a phase III randomized trial in patients with NSCLC and mediastinal nodal involvement treated with surgery and (neo)adjuvant chemotherapy.
-Patients (n = 501) were randomly assigned 1:1 to receive conformal postoperative radiotherapy at 54 Gy for 5.5 weeks or no treatment after chemotherapy and surgery (control group).
+Patients (n = 501) were randomly assigned 1:1 to receive conformal postoperative radiotherapy 54 Gy for 5.5 weeks vs no treatment after complete surgery with nodal exploration and (neo)adjuvant chemotherapy in 95% of patients (control group).
 The primary endpoint was disease-free survival.
 Secondary endpoints were overall survival, patterns of relapse, local failure, and treatment-related toxicity.
-The investigators prespecified that a 12% improvement in disease-free survival was needed to show significance.
+The investigators prespecified that a 12% improvement in 3-year disease-free survival was needed to show significance.

-“These results are good in terms of outcome, since these are high-risk patients.
-More than two-thirds are [still] living at 3 years,” said Dr. Le Pechoux.
+“These are good results in terms of outcome since these patients are high-risk.
+More than two-thirds are [still] living at 3 years,” she continued.

 Safety was assessed in 422 patients.
-Almost one-quarter (23.7%) of patients in the postoperative radiotherapy arm experienced at least one grade 3 or 4 adverse event vs 15% of the control arm.
-The rate of at least one early toxicity was higher in the postoperative radiotherapy arm: 11.6% vs 7.7% for the control group.
-The rate of at least one late toxicity was also higher among patients in the postoperative radiotherapy arm: 14.6% vs 8.9% for the control arm.
+Almost one-quarter (23.7%) of patients in the postoperative radiotherapy arm experienced at least one grade 3 or 4 toxicity vs 15% of the control arm.
+The rate of at least one early toxicity was higher in the postoperative radiotherapy arm: 11.6% vs 7.7% for controls.
+The rate of at least one late toxicity was also higher among patients in the postoperative radiotherapy arm: 14.6% vs 8.9% for controls.

 Tweet this quote

-“Lung ART is the first European randomized study evaluating modern postoperative radiotherapy after complete resection in patients selected having received (neo)adjuvant chemotherapy.
-Three-year disease-free survival and overall survival were higher than expected in both arms.
+“Lung ART is the first European randomized study evaluating modern postoperative radiotherapy after complete resection in patients selected [for] having received (neo)adjuvant chemotherapy.
+The 3-year disease-free survival and overall survival were higher than expected in both arms.
 Mediastinal relapse was reduced by half in the postoperative radiotherapy arm.
 There was more toxicity in the postoperative radiotherapy arm, especially cardiopulmonary toxicity.
-This needs to be further explored,” stated Dr. Le Pechoux.
+This needs to be further explored,” Dr. Le Pechoux stated.